Running a Tournament¶

 Tabbycat is agnostic as to whether you enter motions into Tabbycat before or after they are shown publicly.
 However, they must be entered at some point before ballots are entered.

-- Note that you can track data entry progress from the Overview page in an admin account (get there by clicking the tournament’s name in the menu).
+Note that you can track data entry progress from the Overview page for the tournament.

 See Entering Ballots and Feedback for more details about the data entry process.

-For major tournaments, we don’t recommend entering any data from an admin’s account.
-This is because the admin interface (intentionally) does not enforce the data confirmation procedure.
+We strongly recommend entering all data using the assistant area, not the admin area.
+This is because the admin area (intentionally) does not enforce the data confirmation procedure.